Diocese of Columbus: 1968 to 1982

-Elwell established Resurrection Cemetery in Lewis Center, Ohio in 1972 and St. Peter Parish in Worthington, Ohio, that same year.He created the Sisters' Council and Pastoral Council, expanded the Development Office, and established the Parish Aid Fund, and the diocesan self-insurance program.
+In 1972, Elwell established Resurrection Cemetery in Lewis Center and St. Peter Parish in Worthington.
+He created a sisters' council and pastoral council for the diocese, expanded the Development Office, and established the Parish Aid Fund, and the diocesan self-insurance program.
 Elwell died in 1973.

-Auxiliary Bishop Edward Herrmann from the Archdiocese of Washington was appointed bishop of Columbus in 1973, by Paul VI.
+Auxiliary Bishop Edward Herrmann from the Archdiocese of Washington was appointed bishop of Columbus in 1973 by Paul VI.
 Herrmann helped establish Operation Feed in Columbus, a countywide food drive that now provides millions of meals every year to people in the Columbus area.
 He also reorganized the diocese into the 15 vicariates and instituted the Emmaus Spirituality Program for priests.
 Hermann died in 1982.